lohanidamodar/dlohani.com.np/blog/2022-11-11-my-year-31-in-review.md

 This year I started my Travel journey in September 2022 and took my first-ever international Flight to Oslo, Norway.

 - First international travel to Europe, I entered Oslo, Norway, and met my favorite Flutter community members, [Majid](https://twitter.com/mhadaily) and [Sarah](https://twitter.com/FullmerS).
 Then I took a flight to Amsterdam and visited the city also met with my colleague from Appwrite, [Sara](https://twitter.com/sara_k_48).
 Finally, took a train to Paris, met with my Friend Adish and visited Paris city and returned in a week.
-- Received an invitation to Google’s SAF Summit in Dubai, where I got the opportunity to meet Googlers and GDE as well as GDG organizers from Srilanka, Pakistan, Bangladesh, and Taiwan.
+- Received an invitation to Google’s SAF Summit in Dubai, where I got the opportunity to meet Googlers and GDE as well as GDG organizers from Srilanka, Pakistan, Bangladesh, and Turkey.
 As a part of this, I visited Dubai Media City for the first time.
 - On November 2022, I plan to visit Bangalore and attend [FlutterConf India](https://flutterconf.in).

 Apart from my work, content, and community contributions, I also treasure my time with friends and family.
 This year, I spent many hours with my family, my son and my daughter.
 They give meaning to my life and make me happy.